Twisted Morava K-theory and connective covers of Lie groups: Introduction

+Note that a map of Hopf algebra occurs, for example, when $E \to B$ is a loop space map.

 A third important phenomenon that we encounter is that of \emph{untwisting}.
-We show in Section \ref{Sec-BO} that for all connected covers, with the twist given by the corresponding class defining the fibration, the twisted Morava K-homology is given by the underlying untwisted Morava K-homology.
+We show in Section \ref{Sec-BO} that for all connective covers, with the twist given by the corresponding class defining the fibration, the twisted Morava K-homology is given by the underlying untwisted Morava K-homology.
+There is, however, one notable exception which, somewhat surprisingly, is the classifying space of a classical Lie group: we show in Proposition \ref{Prop20} that $K(2)$ of $B{\rm Spin}$ with a twist given by the generator $\tfrac{1}{2}p_1$ in fact vanishes.

-\begin{theorem} [Untwisting in the Whitehead tower] The twisted Morava K-homology of all groups in the Whitehead tower of the orthogonal and unitary groups, and their classifying spaces, with the canonical twist, is isomorphic to the underlying untwisted Morava K-homology. \end{theorem}
+\begin{theorem} [Untwisting in the Whitehead tower] The twisted Morava K-homology of all groups in the Whitehead tower of the orthogonal and unitary groups, and their classifying spaces (except for $B{\rm Spin}$ in Proposition \ref{Prop20}), with the canonical twist, is isomorphic to the underlying untwisted Morava K-homology. \end{theorem}